Return on Inclusion: The New ROI

 Seeing the bigger picture

-On the cusp of International Women’s Day, March 8, we’re reminded of what so many businesses have come to understand.
-A more balanced workforce of men and women, and the diverse backgrounds and opinions that brings, leads to a more productive and cohesive team.
+A lot of businesses have come to understand that a more balanced workforce of men and women, and the diverse backgrounds and opinions that brings, leads to a more productive and cohesive team.

 The ability of a business to outperform competitors transcends pronouns.
 It takes he, she, and they working together at all levels to maximize collective potential.